 - Discount information

 Amazon SEO starts right here, because without the click in the search results, no sale will take place.
 You cannot influence all elements directly.
-The number and amount of reviews as well as the presence of an Amazon Choice or bestseller badge can only be influenced indirectly and are usually the result of many sales.
+The number and amount of ratings as well as the presence of an Amazon Choice or bestseller badge can only be influenced indirectly and are usually the result of many sales.

-The Conversion Rate measures how many customers have actually bought the product after visiting the product detail page.
+The Conversion Rate measures how many customers have actually bought the product after visiting the product description page.
 Products with a high conversion rate meet the customers' expectations.
 This is usually rewarded with a higher ranking by the Amazon algorithm.

 In order to positively influence the conversion rate of a product, you must ultimately optimize all elements of the product detail page.
 This goes beyond pure text elements.
 Especially important are the elements that are "above-the-fold", i.e. at the top of the page.